petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 ---
 # Personalizing Search Experiences with Blueprints

 As we saw in the previous lesson, using search facets is great in providing visitors a way to quickly filter search results.
-However, Clarity may have more complex search query use cases that require customized search.
+However, Clarity has some search use cases that they wish to further customize and personalize.
 This can be accomplished with the use of Liferay's search blueprints.
-The following are two examples that demonstrate the capabilities of search blueprints.
+The following are some examples that demonstrate the capabilities of search blueprints.

 ## Exercise: Customizing Search Results with Search Blueprints